Peer-reviewed & Forthcoming Publications

 Data Collection Projects

-Storm From the Steppes: Dissertation project focused on the short and long-term political consequences of steppe nomad conquests across medieval and early modern Eurasian societies, with implications for foundational questions related to warfare and institution-building.
+Storm from the Steppes: Warfare, Conquest, and Divergences in Pre-modern Eurasia, 1000-1799 CE: Dissertation project focused on the short and long-term political consequences of steppe nomad conquests across medieval and early modern Eurasian societies, with implications for foundational questions related to warfare and institution-building.

 Political Leaders through Time (PLT).
 Biographical information about top leaders of polities from 3500 BCE to the present.
 Collaborators: Lee Cojocaru, Cem Mert Dallı, John Gerring, Carl Henrik Knutsen, Andrej Kokkonen, Xin Nong, Anders Sundell, Jan Teorell.

-Storm From the Steppes: Dissertation project focused on the short and long-term political consequences of steppe nomad conquests across medieval and early modern Eurasian societies, with implications for foundational questions related to warfare and institution-building.
+Storm from the Steppes: Warfare, Conquest, and Divergences in Pre-modern Eurasia, 1000-1799 CE: Dissertation project focused on the short and long-term political consequences of steppe nomad conquests across medieval and early modern Eurasian societies, with implications for foundational questions related to warfare and institution-building.

 Political Leaders through Time (PLT).
 Biographical information about top leaders of polities from 3500 BCE to the present.
 Collaborators: Lee Cojocaru, Cem Mert Dallı, John Gerring, Carl Henrik Knutsen, Andrej Kokkonen, Xin Nong, Anders Sundell, Jan Teorell.